Davon-Rolage/Poetriumph/README.md

 1. Add a folder for a new language with `django-admin makemessages -l <language-code>`
 <br>For example, if you want to add French, enter `django-admin makemessages -l fr`
 * [Full list of languages and language codes (Wikipedia)](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-2. Go to `locale/<language-code>/LC_MESSAGES/django.po`.
-That's the file with translations.
+2. Go to the file with translations: `locale/<language-code>/LC_MESSAGES/django.po`.
 1. Fill the empty space of every `msgstr` with the translation.
 For example:
 ```
 #: .\poetry_translation\config.py:4